Why Women Have Better Sex Under Socialism (2018) is a book a the intersection of politics, power dynamics, and sexual dynamics.

 I feel very strongly about this, so I’m not going to mince words: this communist nonsense at best, and truly harmful thinking at worst.

-So if one decide not to have children, he should pay for my children?
+So if one decides not to have children, he should pay for my children?

 And has the author realized that we live in an overcrowded world?